TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-10-16-how-to-use-repository-with-doctrine-as-service-in-symfony.md

 It is very complicated to have more repositories for one entity.
 What if I want to have `PostRedisRepository` for Redis-related operations and `PostFrontRepository` for reading-only?

-**We're loosing all features** of our framework's Dependency Injection container (events, collections, autowiring, automated registration, logging etc.).
+**We're losing all features** of our framework's Dependency Injection container (events, collections, autowiring, automated registration, logging etc.).

 <br>